 An APK file is an application package file designed for the Android Operating System – Google’s OS for Smartphones and tablets.
 An APK file is the complete package for an Android application – it contains all of an application’s files and data from its manifest and resources to the compiled application code for the app, neatly wrapped and tied up with a bow in the form of one file.
 The APK file for an Android application can be used to install the application on a Smartphone or tablet once it has been moved to it.
 APK files have been designed to only be usable on devices running on Google’s Android Operating System.

 However, what you won’t be able to do when you open an APK file on a computer by unzipping it is install or run the Android application it is for.
 The only way to execute the compiled application code an APK file contains on a Windows computer is through a Dalvik virtual machine (either created for your Operating System and processor combination or emulated).
-The simplest and most user friendly way to run an Android application on a Windows computer is through an Android OS emulator.
-There are tons of Android emulators out there for Windows, each of which have their own perks and their own flaws.
+The simplest and most user-friendly way to run an Android application on a Windows computer is through an Android OS emulator.
+There are tons of Android emulators out there for Windows, each of which has its own perks and their own flaws.

 One of the best and most widely used Android emulators out there for computers happens to be the BlueStacks App Player developed by a tech company named BlueStacks.
 BlueStacks makes it extremely easy for anyone with a Windows computer to open APK files on their computers, install the applications they are for and run and use those applications.
 To open an APK file on a computer using the BlueStacks App Player, you need to: